-Chicago police launch investigation into officer for covering up name tag, star number at George Floyd protests
+Chicago police launch investigation into officer for covering up name tag, badge number at George Floyd protests

 “It says a lot about folks who think they need to tape up their badge,” he said.
 “What kind of activity does an officer plan on doing that they cover up their badge?”

-Vasquez said his office asked some CPD officers about the practice on Tuesday.
-He said his office was dismissed, laughed at even.
+Vasquez said his office asked the Lightfoot administration about the practice on Tuesday.

 “People want to equate us asking questions as if these aren’t serious matters,” he said.
 “There is a history of inappropriate policing in Chicago.
 There is a reason why the tension here was different.”

-Note: Correction: This story was updated to clarify that Ald.
-Andre Vasquez’s office asked the Lightfoot administration about officers covering or removing badges, not police officers.